NejmeddineAbdellah/NejmeddineAbdellah/README.md

 - 🔧 I’m currently looking for a new job opportunity.

-- 💡 I’m curious about ...IOt developpement & Devops.
+- 💡 I’m curious about ...Devops .
-- 📖 I’m currently learning ...Clound.
+- 📖 I’m currently learning Clound.
-- ❄️ I’m looking to improve my IT knowledge.
+- ❄️ I’m looking to improve my Machine Learning knowledge.
-- 📫 How to reach me ...abdellahnejmeddine@gmail.com.
+- 📫 How to reach me abdellahnejmeddine@gmail.com.

 <hr>